- Steam Theory

 Indirect steam heating is used in a wide range of processes such as those for the production of foods and beverages, tires, paper, cardboard, fuels such as gasoline and medicine to name a few.

-For greater details on the usage of steam in industry, read the following article on the principal applications for steam.
+For greater details on the usage of steam in industry, read the following article:

 |Steam Theory Index||Principal Applications for Steam|